-- 1 As of 1878, the area near Lubber Run that now - 2 contains Arlington Forest was occupied by only - 3 two families, the William Cipher (or Sypher) - 4 and Charles Mix families.
-In 1893-94, John B. - 5 Henderson, Jr., purchased most of what is now - 5 Henderson, Jr., parenased most of what is now - 6 Arlington Forest.
-Henderson's father, a U.S. - 7 Senator from Missouri, was the author of the - 8 13th Amendment to the Constitution - 9 (abolishing slavery) and was instrumental in - 10 keeping Missouri in the Union.
-John - 11 Henderson, Jr., was a lawyer and diplomat - whose primary interests lay in marine biology. - 13 In 1894, he constructed a two-story wood-and- - plaster Swiss-style house as his country estate. - 15 The house, which was destroyed in a fire in - 16 1954, was at 4811 3rd Street North.
-That - 17 location is now covered by the Lubber Run - 18 Community Center parking garage.
+As of 1878, the area of what is now Arlington Forest was occupied by only two families, the William Cipher (or Sypher) and Charles Mix families.
+In 1893-94, John B. Henderson, Jr., purchased most of what is now Arlington Forest.
+Henderson's father, a U.S. Senator from Missouri, was the author of the 13th Amendment to the Constitution (abolishing slavery) and was instrumental in keeping Missouri in the Union.
+John Henderson, Jr., was a lawyer and diplomat whose primary interests lay in marine biology.
+In 1894, he constructed a two-story wood-andplaster Swiss-style house as his country estate.
+The house, which was destroyed in a fire in 1954, was at 4811 3rd Street North.
+That location is now covered by the Lubber Run Community Center parking garage.